adamchalmers/adamchalmers.github.io/resume.md

 ## Selected previous employment

+### Systems engineer, Cloudflare (2018 - present)
+Worked on the Argo Tunnel team.
+Worked in the Go codebase improving the service and shipping TryCloudflare.com to offer users free tunnels without logging in.
+Built a Rust service for continuously monitoring Argo Tunnels.
+Also developed web UIs in Elm and Typescript+React.

 ### Software Engineer II, RetailMeNot (2017 - 2018)
 Worked in iOS native app team.
 Built new personalized onboarding experience for new users.
 Redesigned Model-ViewModel system for letting API server change page contents.
 Refactored 3000 line ObjC AppDelegate into many small Swift AppDelegates linked with a service-oriented architecture.
 Migrated codebase from CocoaPods to internal frameworks.
 Designed and implemented app performance monitoring and dashboard.